 Outward Confidence is Not Inner Confidence

 As a 24-year old kid, I thought my identity was very clear.
-In the outer layers above, I was a combat fighter pilot, quite proficient in that environment and outwardly overflowing with confidence (Think Top Gun and you get the picture).
-But shortly after shoot-down and capture, the dark and scary path of a Vietnam POW exposed my core fears, doubts and insecurities.
+In the outer layers above, I was a combat fighter pilot, quite proficient in that environment and outwardly overflowing with confidence.
+But shortly after shoot-down and capture, the dark and scary path of a Vietnam POW aroused my core fears and doubts.

 There were times I felt unworthy to wear the mantle of a warrior.
 The spotlight of terror exposed my insecurities.
 It was going to be a battle, not just for survival, but for my core self and the honor of my profession that I cherished.

 As you read the rest of this article, also watch the Leading with Honor Coaching clip for month:

 For more than twenty years after my military career ended, my life has focused on leader development.
 The most common issues that undermines leaders are driven by the doubts and insecurities of the core self.
 It’s a universal issue we all face.
 Only perfect love will cast out all fear and we don’t get that in this life.